 All orders must be placed by Monday by Noon for delivery that week.
 Orders are only shipped by mid-week, never over the weekend.
 If an order is placed after Monday at Noon, it MAY get pushed to the next week.
-Our whole milk Ricotta line is always heat-treated, and is made fresh at least once a week.
+Our whole milk Ricotta line is always pasteurized, and is made fresh at least once a week.
 Our hard cheeses are aged at least 60 days.
 Please see FAQ page for more details.

 Orders are always processed within 5 business days.